 Top toy recommendations for German Shepherds

-Seriously strong to withstand the powerful jaw of the German Shepherd.
+Seriously strong toys to withstand the powerful jaw of the German Shepherd.
 Choose the large size for this breed.

 Made from the most durable KONG rubber, the KONG Extreme can be filled with treats, paste, kibble or even frozen stock to prolong play time.
 Choose XL or XXL for power chewers.

 While they may not last forever or withstand true power chewers, the range of Tuffy Toys are your best bet for a snuggly toy for your German Shepherd.

 Health concerns affecting the German Shepherd are those that also affect large and giant breed dogs in general, the most common of which are orthopaedic diseases and gastric dilation and volvulus.

 Hip dysplasia: The term 'dysplasia' means abnormal growth, therefore 'hip dysplasia' means abnormal growth or development of the hips.
 What causes hip dysplasia?
 While the condition is primarily genetic in origin, the degree of hip dysplasia will vary between dogs due to a combination of factors such as body weight, nutrition, hormonal factors and other environmental considerations such as exercise.
 It's important to note that the inheritance of the gene is not simple, and breeding dogs with 'normal' hips can give rise to offspring with dysplastic hips and vice versa.
 The Orthopaedic Foundation of America publishes statistics of certain breed-related conditions based on breed and is worth a look if you are considering owning a German Shepherd.
 For example, of the 125,412 dogs examined in the United States, 20.5% of the hips were found to be abnormal.
 You can access the full report at the Orthopaedic Foundation of America website.